Commercial Litigation Lawyer

 They are two methods of sanctioning costs against a party who unreasonably fails to accept an offer of settlement.
 By using a Calderbank Offer or Offer of Compromise, you as the Offeror have the advantage of creating potentially adverse cost consequences on the Offeree if your offer is reasonable and not accepted.

 This then encourages an environment for settling proceedings prior to or during court proceedings, as it affords a measure of relief to the party who incurs costs unnecessarily as a consequence of unreasonable conduct.

-At CKL Lawyers, our Civil Litigation Lawyers are able to assist you in choosing the best settlement pathway depending on the issues in your dispute.
+At CKL Lawyers, our Commercial Litigation Lawyers are able to assist you in choosing the best settlement pathway depending on the issues in your dispute.

 Travel, Event or Service cancelled due to the Coronavirus (COVID-19) Pandemic?